bursonic/driveMalta/Cars/Safety and your vehicle.md

 ###4260  - CARS3.30

-To help the environment you should NOT:
+To help the environment you should not:

 1. Empty the boot of unnecessary weight
 2. **Use your vehicle for very short journeys**